scottfones/QBioPlots/README.md

     - [Demo Output](https://github.com/scottfones/QBioPlots#demo-output-1)
     - [Usage](https://github.com/scottfones/QBioPlots#usage-1)

-## PlotODETwoByTwo - 2x2 ODE System
+## PlotSystemWRTTime - Plot ODE System WRT Time

 ### Overview ###
-This class can be used to solve and plot a 2x2 system of IVP ODEs.
+This class can be used to solve and plot a NxN system of IVP ODEs, with N <= 10.

 ### Demo ###
 An example can be viewed with:

 ```
-from qbioplots import PlotODETwoByTwo as ode22
+from qbioplots import PlotSystemWRTTime as ode22

 ode22.demo()
 ```